PetrHeinz/gods-play/README.md

 ## Installation

-Installation on a local machine can be done via [Yarn](https://yarnpkg.com/) commands:
+You can install and run the application on a local machine via [Yarn](https://yarnpkg.com/) commands:
 ```
 yarn install
-yarn run build
+yarn start
 ```

-That compiles and builds ES6 modules into JS executable in a browser via [Webpack](https://webpack.github.io/).
+That compiles and builds ES6 modules into JS executable in a browser via [Webpack](https://webpack.github.io/) and starts the application in your default browser.
+The application runs in watch mode - when any source file is modified it is automatically rebuilt and the browser page refreshes.

 If you do not have Yarn installed on your machine you can use [npm](https://www.npmjs.com/) in pretty much the same way:
 ```
 npm install
-npm run build
+npm start
 ```